sedbangi/lending-protocol-v2/README.md

 The current status of the protocol follows certain assumptions:

 1. Support for ERC721 NFTs and CryptoPunks as collateral
-2. The set of accepted NFT contracts is whitelisted, defined in `P2PLendingControl`
+2. The set of accepted NFT contracts is whitelisted
 3. Integration with a [delegation registry](https://delegate.xyz/) for potential NFT utility during loans
-4. Use of native ETH or some ERC20 (eg USDC) as a payment token, defined at deployment time for each instance of `P2PLendingNfts`
+4. Use of some ERC20 (eg USDC) as a payment token, defined at deployment time for each instance of `P2PLendingNfts`
 5. The loan terms are part of the lender offers, which are signed and kept off-chain
 6. Offers have an expiration timestamp and can also be revoked onchain
 7. Brokers can be part of the loan negotiation and the protocol supports fees for both lender and borrower brokers